instana/helm-charts/instana-agent/README.md

 The secret you specify The secret you specify _must_ have a field called `key`, which would contain the value you would otherwise set to `agent.key`, and _may_ contain a field called `downloadKey`, which would contain the value you would otherwise set to `agent.downloadKey`.

 ## Changelog

+### v1.1.8

+* Update the README to replace all references of `stable/instana-agent` with specifically setting the repo flag to `https://agents.instana.io/helm`.
+* Add support for TKGI and PKS systems, providing a workaround for the [unexpected Docker socket location](https://github.com/cloudfoundry-incubator/kubo-release/issues/329).

 ### v1.1.7